EPF-MDE/tp-niziyang/data-engineering/tp-kafka-api/README.md

 [Streams Developer Guide](https://docs.confluent.io/platform/current/streams/developer-guide/dsl-api.html#overview)

 * [ ] What are the differences between the consumer, the producer APIs, and Kafka streams ?
 [Help1](https://stackoverflow.com/a/44041420/3535853)

+Producer API: Responsible for writing data to Kafka topics, suitable for production data.
+Consumer API: Responsible for reading data from Kafka topics, suitable for consuming data.
+Kafka Streams: Provides stream processing capabilities, allowing real-time processing of streams and complex transformations.

 * [ ] When to use Kafka Streams instead of the consumer API ?

+We use Kafka Streams when we need to do stream partitioning tasks or when we need real-time processing, real-time analytics and machine learning.
 * [ ] What is a `SerDe`?
+A SerDe stands for Serializer/Deserializer,
+Serializer: Convert in-memory objects to byte arrays.
+Deserializer: converts a byte array back to an in-memory object.

 * [ ] What is a KStream?

+KStream is a data stream model in the Kafka Streams API that represents a stateless data stream.
+Stateless means that it does not maintain any state itself.
+It is a data stream that arrives sequentially and each record is processed independently.
 * [ ] What is a KTable?
 What is a compacted topic ?

 * [ ] What is a GlobalKTable?
 * [ ] What is a [stateful operation](https://developer.confluent.io/learn-kafka/kafka-streams/stateful-operations/) ?